dvdsk/service-install/README.md

 users with an easy way to set up your program.
 It is not a full alternative for integrating with a package manager.
 For example there is no way to provide updates.
-Building your own installer is however significantly less work then trying to get your application in all the linux package managers.
+Building your own installer is however significantly less work then trying to get your application in all the Linux package managers.
 It is also ideal for tools that are not public.

 ### Features